TEXT-S&P keeps Martin Marietta Materials on watch negative

 CreditWatch

-In resolving the CreditWatch, which we expect to occur within the next 45

-days, we will meet with management and review its financial policies and
+Standard & Poor's will meet with management to review its operating and

+financial plans and will continue to monitor events, including the outcome of

+the legal actions, the results of the exchange offer and the election of new

 Related Criteria And Research